Short hood

-The short hood of a hood unit-style diesel locomotive is, as the name implies, the shorter of the two hoods (narrower sections of the locomotive body in front and behind of the cab) on a locomotive.
+The short hood of a hood unit-style diesel locomotive is the shorter of the two hoods (narrower sections of the locomotive body in front and behind of the cab) on a locomotive.
 The short hood contains ancillary equipment, frequently a chemical-retention toilet for crew use, and may contain a steam generator for heating older-style passenger cars.

 Styles

 High

 Normally, the short hood is the front of the locomotive, and may be referred to as the locomotive's "nose".
 Originally, this was not the case; railroads preferred to have the long hood leading, for additional crew protection in a collision, and because it was the familiar mode of operating steam locomotives.
 The requirement for increased visibility conflicted with this and ultimately gained precedence.
 Many locomotives originally had a short hood the full height of the locomotive (a high short hood).
 This gave extra equipment room and was often used to house a steam generator.